-Director, Tax Strategies
+Director-in-Charge, Tax Strategies

 On December 22, 2017, President Trump signed into law the Tax Cuts and Jobs Act, the most significant tax legislation to be enacted in more than 30 years.
 The Act will affect all taxpayers, including individuals and businesses.
 While it has the potential to create a great deal of opportunity for you and your business, it also brings a level of uncertainty.